canmom/vector/VECTOR.md

 "Delighted to see the State still cares about me."

 CERULEAN smiles back, fiercely.
-They're only metres apart now, and she knows what she ought to do: switch her Engine to OVERWHELM, and let the modern technology destroy her obsolete foe.
+They're only metres apart now, and she knows what she ought to do: switch her engine to OVERWHELM, and let the modern technology destroy her obsolete foe.

 But the Commander is not here.
 So she remains in BLADE form, and licks her lips, shifts her feet into a swordfighting stance.